-Any person subject to this rule that manufactures or applies any adhesive product or, adhesive bonding primer, adhesive primer, sealant product, sealant primer, or any other primer shall comply with the following requirements: Any owner or operator of any stationary source comprised of more than one facility may comply with the following requirements on a facility basis.
+Any person subject to this rule that manufactures or applies any adhesive product or sealant product shall comply with the following requirements.
+Any owner or operator of any stationary source comprised of more than one facility may comply with the following requirements on a facility basis.